 In 2006, IBM did a study on 1,500 executives in 15 countries and found that 60% of business projects don’t meet their objectives.
 Whether it’s designing way-finding signs for a new hospital, or an outdoor monument sign for a local business, signage projects have lots of moving pieces that require planning and close management in order to be successful.
-This post will outline 6 things that a client and/or a sign company should keep in mind in order for a project to run smoothly.
+This post will outline 6 things that a client and/or a sign company should keep in mind in order for a project to run smoothly, also use the new hire paperwork checklist for any business.

 1) Keep as Few Decision Makers Involved As Possible